 ‘How safe is my FB account?’ or ‘Can someone tamper with the photographs I have posted?’ – These and many other similar thoughts haunt the netizens these days, after the ‘Cambridge Analytica’ scandal.
 Though many solutions have been provided from time to time by the digital technology experts to fight with the evergreen concern in the world of social media and virtual communities, i.e., Privacy, there doesn’t seem an end to the issue.

-The role which was once played by patios & courtyards in homes and parks in schools is now played by the Facebook, Instagram, Twitter, and other Social Media Platforms.
+The role which was once played by patios & courtyards in homes and parks in schools is now played by the Facebook, Instagram, Twitter, and other Social Media Marketing Platforms.

 Teenagers learn new activities and bond with their friends through social networking sites, however, speaking only about young generation would undervalue the mass impact this online revolution has on everyone’s life, whether you actively participate in it or not.